-5.X.2.a Potential solution #3: Service and network analysis
+5.1.2.2 Potential solution #2: Service and network analysis

-5.X.2.a.1 Introduction
+5.1.2.2.1 Introduction

-Editor's Note: This clause describes briefly the potential solution for issue#1 at a high-level.

 The purpose of service and network analysis is to identify service experience and network performance degradation issues for network optimization.
 Based on the analysis results, network optimization solutions are used to improve the service experience and network performance, e.g. reconfiguration of network resource and/or parameters to reduce the latency and increase data rates.